caiks/WBOT02/README.md

 ```
 ![actor002_model084_Film_Noir_002](images/actor002_model084_Film_Noir_002.png)

-We can see that there are 3 *on-diagonal slices* which divide the *events* into dark, bright and intermediate -
+We can see that there are 3 *on-diagonal slices* in the root *fud* which divide the *events* into dark, bright and intermediate -

 ```
 cd ~/WBOT02_ws